jkleiser/toy-forth-in-picolisp/README.md

 - `do` token1 ... `loop`

-Some other Forth implementations doesn't allow if-else-then and do-loop to be used outside word definition blocks, but with this implementation you can do that.
+Some other Forth implementations doesn't allow if-else-then and do-loop to be used outside word definition blocks, but with this implementation you may do that.

 The three patterns mentioned above are implemented as classes (`+DefineWord`, `+IfElseThen`, `+DoLoop`).
 As subclasses of `+WordBlock` they are instantiated and executed in similar ways: When the first